-- 85. Under the first option (accept the excise tax), manufacturers would be charged an escalating excise tax penalty until they opt to accept CMS' MFP or they successfully withdraw all products from Medicare and Medicaid coverage.
-As I discussed in Section IV.A.3(a), recent IRS guidance confirms an escalating tax rate ranging from 186 to 1,900 percent of the drug's total U.S. revenues, which is also supported by the Congressional Research Service ("CRS") and CBO.
-The magnitude of this penalty makes it unfeasible for manufacturers to reject CMS' final MFP price determination, as the tax itself could rapidly deplete revenues.
-For example, if the MFP-eligible drug accounts for approximately 13 percent or more of its manufacturer's total net revenues, applying the excise tax over a full year (beginning at 186 percent and escalating to 1,900 percent by day 272) would result in an excise tax liability of 100 percent of the manufacturer's total net revenues. - 86.
+- Under the first option (accept the excise tax), manufacturers would be charged an escalating 86. excise tax penalty until they opt to accept CMS' MFP or they successfully withdraw all products from Medicare and Medicaid coverage.
+The IRS guidance and the notice of proposed rulemaking, which I discussed in Section IV.A.3(c), confirm an escalating tax rate ranging from 186 to 1,900 percent of the drug's total U.S. revenues, which is also supported by the Congressional Research Service ("CRS") and CBO.
+191 The magnitude of this penalty makes it unfeasible for manufacturers to reject CMS' final MFP price determination, as the tax itself could rapidly deplete revenues.
+For example, if the MFP-eligible drug accounts for approximately 13 percent or more of its manufacturer's total net revenues, applying the excise tax over a full year (beginning at 186 percent and escalating to 1,900 percent by day 272) would result in an excise tax liability of 100 percent of the manufacturer's total net revenues. - 87.
 Under the second option (withdraw from Medicare and Medicaid), manufacturers would be forced to withdraw all products from Medicare and Medicaid coverage.
 Not only does this give extra weight to the MFP-setting by tying its consequences to other products that are not